Clean data, before you migrate.

 Inconsistent names, addresses, and formatting

-Inconsistent date and phone fields that break reporting
+Messy date and phone fields that break reporting

 Combined fields (like "Full Name") that limit usability